jcconnects/UFSC-INE5424/doc/translated_proposal.md

 At this stage, messages must include, in addition to the byte array (now termed the "payload"), at least information about their origin to enable responses:

 M = {origin, payload}

+### 3. Time-Triggered Publish-Subscribe Messages**

+Communication agents, whether components of an autonomous system or autonomous systems communicating with each other, interact through Interest and Response messages in a model similar to publish-subscribe, but without explicit publications.
+When an agent wants a piece of data, it sends an Interest message (all messages are sent via broadcast) that uniquely identifies the type of data it is interested in.
+Agents that receive the Interest message and are capable of producing data of that type periodically send Response messages.
+In this way, each message must carry a code capable of identifying its nature.
+This can be achieved through the Transducer Electronic Data Sheet (TEDS) codes from the IEEE 1451 standard.
+Furthermore, each Interest message must specify the period at which agents should send responses, and each relevant agent must manage the interval accordingly.
+Event-driven communication is not foreseen for this project.
+At this stage, the temporal synchronization of the machines involved in the communication can be assumed.

+Interest messages, therefore, must have the following structure:

+I = {origin, type, period} // period in us from now

+While Response messages have:

+R = {origin, type, value}